Related articles

 The export logs provide a historical overview of all export activities on the platform.
 They show who exported which data and allow potential data leaks to be traced.

 Different profile types can be created using account types, for example for employees or members.
-Accounts can either sign in with a username and password or be connected via Single Sign-On (SSO) using OpenID Connect or SAML.
+Accounts currently sign in using a username and password.
 Any number of different account types can be created.

 Using the settings, both default settings and technical configurations for the tenant can be defined.